 - Glacier Equipment

 Snæfellsjökull glacier has for long been associated with mystery.
 The locals say that they can feel the energy from it at all times.
 Jules Verne used Snæfellsjökull as a setting in his famous book “Journey to the center of the earth” and at one time this exact place was said to be a landing place for visitors that were expected from outer space.
-We can not guarantee any extraterrestrial activity on this tour, but a great hike in adventurous surroundings is sure to be a powerful experience for all participates.
+Join us for a great hike in adventurous surroundings to the top of Snaefellsjokull Glacier, where you get an excellent view of the Westfjords and Snaefellsnes Peninsula along with the feeling of accomplishment as you reach the summit, a truly a powerful experience for all participates.

 Meet on location

-Remember to bring: Warm outdoor clothing, waterproof jacket & pants, headwear, and gloves.
+Remember to bring: Warm outdoor clothing, waterproof jacket & pants, headwear, gloves, snacks and lunch.
 Sturdy hiking boots are essential on this tour.
-Hiking boots, waterproof jacket, and pants can be rented beforehand if you contact us or book these rental items directly online.

 This is a great question.
 We would like to ask all participants to be ready from the start of the pick-up time as you could be our first pick-up.